R3ptarGreen/WikiCoffee---Project/README.md

 ## Project Description

-WikiCoffee is a project to test myself with react, vitest and testing library, implementing everything I know about the framework, using external resources like a axios
+WikiCoffee is a simple project consuming a API of coffees with react, vitest and testing library, implementing everything I know about the framework, using external resources to consume the API like a axios

 ## Table of Contents